Naked and Sacred (song)

 "Naked and Sacred" is a song by American singer and actress Chynna Phillips from her first solo album, Naked and Sacred (1995).
-Written by Phillips, Billy Steinberg and Rick Nowels, the song was released as Phillips' debut solo single on October 10, 1995, and charted at number 15 in Australia and number 62 in the United Kingdom.
+Written by Phillips, Billy Steinberg and Rick Nowels, the song was released by EMI Records as Phillips' debut solo single on October 10, 1995, and charted at number 15 in Australia and number 62 in the United Kingdom.
 It was also a modest adult contemporary hit in Canada, peaking at number 19 on the RPM Adult Contemporary chart.

 In 1998, British singer Maria Nayler covered the song.
 It reached number 32 on the UK Singles Chart.